Ali al-Qarahdaghi

-Sheikh Ali al-Qaradaghi (علي القره داغي, born in Qaradagh, Sulaymaniyah, Kurdistan, Iraq) is an influential a Kurdish Sunni scholar of Islam, an expert on Sharia and Fiqh combined with Islamic economics.
+Sheikh Ali al-Qaradaghi (علي القره داغي, born in Qaradagh, Sulaymaniyah, Kurdistan, Iraq) is an influential Kurdish Sunni scholar of Islam, an expert on Sharia and Fiqh combined with Islamic economics.
 He is a professor of Jurisprudence at the Faculty of Sharia and Islamic Studies of the Qatar University in Doha and he has a Qatari citizenship.

 Life

 Al-Qaradaghi is the Secretary General of the International Union of Muslim Scholars (IUMS, current headquarters in Doha, the capital of Qatar, headed by Sheikh Yusuf al-Qaradawi).
 He is Vice President of the Association of Muslim Schools of Tehran and a member of many other Islamic organizations, including the International Islamic Fiqh Academy, the Organisation of Islamic Cooperation and the European Council for Fatwa and Research.
 He is the founder and president of the Islamic Kurdish League, founded in 1988, and President of the Board of Trustees of the University of Human Development in the city of Sulaimaniyah.

 He is the chairman of the Sharia supervisory board of the Qatar First Bank (QFB) and a member of the Sharia supervisory boards of several Islamic institutions and banks, including Qatar National Bank, Dubai Islamic Bank, Doha Bank Islamic Branch, Qatar Insurance, Gulf Investment House and Ahli United Bank.
 He started a study of Sharia at the University of Baghdad and graduated with a doctorate at the Al-Azhar University in Cairo.

 He is the author of numerous works on the Islamic economy and Comparative Jurisprudence.

 He has been granted numerous awards and honors and is a member of numerous councils, committees and associations.

 Ali al-Qaradaghi took part in the International Theological Conference "Islamic Doctrine against Radicalism" in Moscow on 25–26 May 2012.